 Your dog may have a few housetraining issues at the beginning.
-That doesn’t mean he wasn’t trained, it just might mean the shelter was short on volunteers, so he had to pee and poop in his kennel.
+That doesn’t mean he wasn’t trained, it just might mean the shelter was short on volunteers so he had to pee and poop in his kennel.

-Surely they’ll have health issues!
+Surely they’ll have health problems!

 See, no guarantees!